mcornea/mcornea.github.io/_posts/2017-05-14-newton-ocata-tripleo-upgrade.markdown

 OS::TripleO::Services::PankoApi
 {% endhighlight %}

-In addition there are new services which are not activated by default.
+In addition there are new services which are not activated by default so they're not mandatory.
 I recommend checking the complete list of services in the <a href="https://github.com/openstack/tripleo-heat-templates/blob/stable/ocata/roles_data.yaml" target="_blank">tripleo-heat-templates roles_data.yaml</a>

 ### Disable roles upgrade:

-While at this step we also want to mark the roles that we want to upgrade individual nodes for, in our case the compute nodes.
-Skipping upgrade is done via the disable_upgrade_deployment flah and since we have 2 type of compute roles we want to assign this flag to both of them:
+While at this step we also want to mark the roles where we want to upgrade individual nodes, in our case the compute nodes.
+Skipping upgrade for these roles is done via the disable_upgrade_deployment flag and since we have 2 type of compute roles we want to assign this flag to both of them:
 {% highlight bash %}
 - name: Compute
   disable_upgrade_deployment: True